European Union

 Amount of urban waste water which still needs to be collected or treated according to the requirements of the UWWTD

-What progress have - countries made in meeting their targets for urban waste water collection and treatment?
+countries made in meeting its targets for urban waste water collection and treatment?

-- - their distance from the required target for collection of urban waste water
+- the required target for collection of urban waste water

-- have increased their distance from the required target for biological treatment of urban waste water
+- its distance from the required target for biological treatment of urban waste water

-- - the required target for biological treatment of urban waste water with - removal
+- its distance from the required target for biological treatment of urban waste water with removal

 Figure 4